What are the day to day operations of this route?

 What type of vehicle do I need?

 The current owner services this route using a 2014 Isuzu Box Truck that is included with the purchase and has an assumable lease.
 Expenses have been deducted from the cash flow to reflect.
 When assuming a vehicle loan or lease a credit check may be required.
 Common delivery vehicles used for this type of business are box trucks or trailers.
-When considering additional vehicle lease or purchase, Routes For Sale recommends Bush Trucks.
+When considering an additional truck purchase, Routes For Sale recommends MAG Trucks.

 What is the Gross vs the Net income?